Hair Transplant Timeline (BLOG POST): The Road to Recovery

-As far as your daily routine is concerned, you may do them again almost immediately after the operation, but exercises should be resumed a week after especially the strenuous ones.
+As far as your daily routine is concerned, you may resume it again almost immediately after the operation, but exercises should be resumed a week after, especially the strenuous ones.
 After ten days, the surgeon would usually advise you to go back for a follow-up visit.

 Post-Operative Timeline for Hair Transplants

 The post-care regimen of hair transplants is just as important as the procedure itself because the proper care of the transplanted hair shall make them look as natural as the other strands on the scalp.

 To help you monitor the condition of your hair, you have a timeline of what may be expected after your operation to keep you from panicking or worrying during certain periods of your recovery.

 Do not expect to see the hair immediately because they are still minimally detectable at this point.
 Medication for pain and swelling are given just in case they are needed.
 Unfortunately, there are those whose swelling extends to the forehead down across the bridge of the nose and around the eyes.
 But no need to fret because the swelling is expected to subside by the time the week ends.